kevinbai0/front-end-exploration/README.md

 # Design System

-An opiononated design system for React projects, built on top of styled-compenents.
+An opiononated design system for React projects, built on top of styled-components, inspired by styled-system.